Raheemahbabajide/-Marketing-Incrementality-Analysis-And-Budget-Optimization/README.md

 - Which channel is most efficient?
 - Do ads actually increase conversions?
 - How should budget be reallocated?

+  ** Why This Matters**

+This analysis demonstrates how data-driven decision-making can improve marketing efficiency by focusing on return on investment rather than just total revenue.

  ** Dataset**
   A simulated dataset of 300 marketing observations including: